 Big Agnes Torchlight Review

 As I said, selecting the right sleeping bag for your trip is a very important and sometimes complicated decision.
 Your entire camping, trekking or festival experience can easily hinge on the performance of your sleeping bag.
 As somebody who spent 2 frigid nights freezing my ass off in Yosemite, let me tell you it is NOT fun.
 Consider this, most of us humans sleep for at least a third of every 24 hour cycle (almost as much as cats), so you will be spending a lot of time cocooned inside your sleeping bag.
+So, we’ve taken this Big Agnes Torchlight UL 20 review pretty seriously!

 It’s funny but a sleeping bag is a very intimate & personal piece of gear – it literally surrounds your body, keeps you safe in dangerous conditions, and provides the means to a restful night’s sleep.
 And remember that when you are out in nature, getting a good night’s rest is more important than ever.
+So, let’s have a look how the Big Agnes Torchlight 20 stacks up.

 Who is The Big Agnes Torchlight 20 Perfect For?